Yoast/wordpress-seo/packages/ui-library/src/elements/link/docs/component.md

-A link is a clickable element within a user interface that typically appears as underlined text or a different color from surrounding text.
-Text links are used to navigate users to another page or section.
-They play a crucial role in enhancing user experience and providing clear and intuitive navigation.
+Links are clickable elements within a user interface that typically appear as underlined text or a different color from surrounding text.
+Text links are used to navigate users to another page or section, playing a crucial role in enhancing user experience and providing clear and intuitive navigation.

-It is up to you to implement the needed properties.
+The implementation of required properties is your responsibility.
 I.e. an anchor tag needs `href`, but a button needs an `onClick`.
 This component does not know about either one.